 EQUIPMENT and VENUES

-Dressage Olympic dressage is held in a flat 20 X 60 metre arena.
+Olympic dressage is held in a flat 20 X 60-meter arena.
 The horses wear minimal tack usually black in color.
-At the Olympic level bridles will be a curb bit with a bridoon (sometimes called a double bridle).
-A plain cavesson, flash, figure-eight or drop nose band may be used.
+At the Olympic level, bridles will be a curb bit with a bridoon (sometimes called a double bridle).
+A plain cavesson, flash, figure-eight or drop noseband may be used.
 Saddles will be dressage style with a straight flap and a white square saddle pad.
 No boots or wraps may be used.